frederic-perez/AmE-dictionary/data/dictionary.md

 __setting__ _n_ __3__ The surroundings or environment of anything. _Picturesque setting._ :es: entorno picturesco
 __Seussian__ _adj_ _chiefly US_ Of, relating to, or suggestive of the works of Dr. Seuss (Theodore Geisel) especially having a playfully inventive or outlandish quality typical or reminiscent of the words and images found in children’s stories like _The Cat in the Hat_ and _How the Grinch Stole Christmas._
 __Seven Dwarf status__
+__seventeen-year locust__ _n_ A cicada, _Magicicada septendecim_, of the eastern U.S., having nymphs that live in the soil, usually emerging in great numbers after 17 years in the North or 13 years in the South.
 __severance (severance contract)__ _n_ :two: _Law_ The division into separate parts of a joint estate, contract, etc.
 __severance__ _n_ :three::hammer: _Severance pay._
 __severe attacks__